diggsweden/haskell-digg-oidc/README.md

 * Execute the testbed with `stack exec digg-oidc-example`
 * Point your webbrowser to `http://localhost:3000/login`
 * To refresh your tokens with the OP point the webbrowser to `http://localhost:3000/refresh`
+* To logout with the OP point the webbrowser to `http://localhost:3000/refresh`

 You should now be able to login through your OP.
 If you want to test the token refresh point the browser to the **http://localhost:3000/refresh** endpoint.
 The testbed relies on a session cookie (**session**) to be able to track the session.
 Session data is stored in the key-value-store.